 Brexit energy matters greatly.
-It was fascinating to watch the drama unfold as UK votes were counted, and as reality dawned that there would be a British exit (Brexit) from the European Union, the true picture of leave vs remain started to unravel.
-The margin was incredibly slim, first, there was an initial wave of relief for traders as they believed as predicted Britain would remain in the EU, this suddenly turned to panic and a scramble to unwind positions as the leave votes edged ahead until eventually, they won the day.
+It was fascinating to watch the drama unfold as they counted the UK votes.
+As reality dawned that there would be a British exit (Brexit) from the European Union, the real picture of leaving vs. remaining started to unravel.
+The margin was incredibly slim.
+First, there was an initial wave of relief for traders as they believed as predicted Britain would stay in the EU, this suddenly turned to panic and a scramble to unwind positions as the leave votes edged ahead until eventually, they won the day.

-Factions within several other European member countries are voicing their desire for a referendum which the EU will be keen to head off as quickly as possible.
-This morning, Donald Tusk, EU President of the European Council said he had discussed with all the other EU country leaders the importance of unity and had their assurance – but as we see from the UK – that really doesn’t mean much against the will of the people.
+Factions within several other European member countries are voicing their desire for a referendum, which the EU will be keen to head off as quickly as possible.
+This morning, Donald Tusk, EU President of the European Council, said he had discussed with all the other EU country leaders the importance of unity and had their assurance – but as we see from the UK – that doesn’t mean much against the will of the people.

 So back to Brexit energy matters, what will a post-European landscape look like for Britain?

 The UK is a net importer of natural gas and coal, both essential fuels for electricity generation.
-Currently, shortfalls in natural gas supply flow from mainland Europe through subsea interconnectors and gas lines in both the south and northeast of UK and via LNG terminals on the south coast.
+Currently, shortfalls in the natural gas supply flow from mainland Europe through subsea interconnectors and gas lines in both the south and northeast of the UK and via LNG terminals on the south coast.
 Electricity is also delivered through subsea connections between UK and France.
-A Brexit energy review will need to be conducted and transition properly managed to maintain both the security and affordability of supply.
+A Brexit energy review will need to be conducted, and transition correctly managed to maintain both the security and affordability of supply.

-The United States will be keen to exploit its huge natural gas reserves by exporting LNG and position itself as a key energy trading partner post Brexit.
+The United States will be keen to exploit its vast natural gas reserves by exporting LNG and position itself as a critical energy trading partner post Brexit.